neos/neos-development-collection/TYPO3.Neos/Documentation/References/NodeMigrations.rst

   down:
     comments: 'No down migration available'

+The file name has to follow the format ``Version<YmdHis>.yaml``, where the time is the time the migration is created.
 Like all migrations the file should be placed in a package inside the ``Migrations/TYPO3CR`` folder where it will be picked up by the CLI tools provided with the content repository:

 - ``./flow node:migrationstatus``
 - ``./flow node:migrate``